Stat

 MaxValue

-The max value of the stat.
+The max value of the stat at the the max level.

 StatValue